zulip/zulip-desktop/development.md

 You can create Windows installer only when running on Windows, the same is true for Linux and OSX.
 So to generate all three installers you need all three operating systems.

+# Troubleshooting
+If you have any problems running the app please see the [most common issues](./troubleshooting.md).